PyPSA/pypsa-eur/doc/myopic.rst

 **threshold capacity**

-If for a technology, node, and grouping bin, the capacity is lower than threshold_capacity, it is ignored
+If for a technology, node, and grouping bin, the capacity is lower than threshold_capacity, it is ignored.

 ``threshold_capacity: 10``